 This course, taken concurrently with SK8010, theorizes historical developments and examines contemporary contexts of globalization.
 A wide range of anti-oppression social work strategies for responding to marginalisation is explored.
 The course examines the intricate and layered processes of oppression so that each person takes responsible action.
-Emphasis will be placed on critical analyses of anti-oppression theories and practices.
+Emphasis will be placed on critical analyses of anti oppression theories and practices.
 Students will also have opportunities to strengthen their self-reflexivity in terms of their own social location and their previous social work practice.
-Corequisite SK8101.1 Credit
+Corequisite SK8101.
+1 Credit opportunities to understand the contributory role of research in any anti-oppression response to marginalization and in the development of inclusive practices.
+1 Credit